chrispaig3/AutoOllama/README.md

 > ***AutoOllama is an interactive script for automating the process of training custom models by leveraging Ollama & Open Source LLM's***

 - Prerequisites
-  - Make usre Python & Ollama are installed on your system.
+  - Make sure Python & Ollama are installed on your system.

 ### Install Dependencies